based on the World Pool-Billiard Association (WPA) World Standardized Rules (the “official rules of pool”)

 - NV B.51 – Using your natural forward stroke limit to prevent a double hit and get draw, with Bob Jewett

-- NV B.52 – Using a fouetté shot to prevent a double hit, with Bob Jewett
+- using a fouetté or whip shot to avoid a double hit

 For reference, here’s WPA rule 6.7 that defines a double hit foul: